 Winnowing - Definition, Advantages and Disadvantages, Threshing FAQs

 Winnowing is defined as the method through which lighter particles get separated through heavier particles with the help of wind.
-This type of process is used for that mixture in which both the particles are of solid nature but one particle is very light as compared to another particle so it can easily get separated with the help of wind.
-The word winnow is generally derived from the English word ‘windwian’ which represents the separation of mixture with the help of air.
+This type of process is used for that mixture in which both the particles are of solid nature but one particle is very light as compared to the particle so it can easily get separated with the help of wind.
+The word winnow is generally derived from the English word ‘windwian’ which represents the separation of a mixture with the help of air.
 An example of winnowing is the separation of grains from husk.
 The method of separating grains from chaff is called threshing.

 Separating the grain from the chaff is basically known by the process called threshing.
 Threshing can be defined as a process of separating grain from chaff, during this process mixture which contains wheat and husk particles is brought down from some height with this drop-down the lighter husk particles will blow away with the air which collected in the shape of the heap at some distance.
 Husk also takes the shape of a heap at some other distance.
 Dirt particles can be easily removed from grains with the help of winnowing process and corns are also separated from straw with the help of this process.